-- 1 Do not disable the audible alarm infinitely for the condition where the patient's safety may be endangered. - 2 Do not rely exclusively on the audible alarm system for patient monitoring.
+- 1 Do not rely exclusively on the audible alarm system for patient monitoring.
 Adjustment of alarm volume to a low level or off during patient monitoring may result in patient danger.
-Remember that the most reliable method of patient monitoring combines close personal surveillance with correct operation of monitoring equipment. - When the sound pressure of audible alarm is equivalent to the ambient noise, it may be difficult for the operator to distinguish the audible alarm.
+Remember that the most reliable method of patient monitoring combines close personal surveillance with correct operation of monitoring equipment. - 2 When the sound pressure of audible alarm is equivalent to the ambient noise, it may be difficult for the operator to distinguish the audible alarm.